ilastik/ilastik.github.io/documentation/startup/dataselection.md

 - **Data type:** data type used to interpret the binary data in the file.
 This is selected automatically based on the file type.
 - **Axes:** Axes tags indicating how each dimension should be interpreted.
-The letters `t` and `c` correspond to time and color dimensions respectively.
-Ilastik differentiates 2D + time data from 3D data, computing temporal features for the former.
+The letters `t` and `c` correspond to time and color dimensions respectively. ilastik differentiates 2D + time data from 3D data, computing temporal features for the former.
 Marking a dimension as time changes ilastik behavior.
 - **Range:**